bookofproofs/bookofproofs.github.io/_sources/history/19th-century/niven.md

 8. Published a book The Theory of Numbers, which was the first comprehensive collection of proofs in the theory of divisibility.
 9. Established the Arbuthnot Lectureship on mathematical analysis at Edinburgh University.

 Born 24 March 1842, Peterhead, Scotland.
-Died 29 May1917, Sidcup, Kent, England.
+Died 29 May 1917, Sidcup, Kent, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Niven/)